 If you need to use tape for mounting, use 3M Scotch Magic tape.
 It has very little of SAXS scattering and absorption.
 Out of all tapes available, it is by far the best, if it suitable for your material.

-1a. (preferred) In metallic in washers or other magnetic material, ideally size 1/4" x 5/8" OD SAE Type A Narrow Flat Washers, Low carbon steel.
+1b.
+Powders or solids - can be inside metallic washers or other support material.
+Our magnetic holders (available only at the beamline) fit ideally size 1/4" x 5/8" OD SAE Type A Narrow Flat Washers, Low carbon steel.
 Not every steel washer is a good magnetic material, the cheaper the better actually.
 If needed - cover by windows : Ideal window material holding the samples in is Scotch tape (it has very low SAXS signal), Kapton is usable but keep in mind, Kapton has broad diffraction peak around 0.3 [1/A].
 Minimum sample area available for X-ray beam should be 2 x 2 mm.
 If samples are mounted in these washers, they can be quickly attached and removed from mounting plate at the beamline, making setup efficient.
 Please, include empty washer with any window material, if you are using it.

 Figure: Washers mounted samples.
 Scotch tape is used as windows on both sides of the washer.

-2. In 25 x 25 x 1 (or less) mm sample holders similar to the Grace bio-lab cells JTR20R and JTR13R.
-Paper/plastic frames of same dimensions (25 x 25mm) can be made.
+2. 25 x 25 x 1 (or less) mm sample holders similar to the Grace bio-lab cells JTR20R and JTR13R.
+Paper/plastic frames of same dimensions (e.g., 25 x 25mm) can be made, for example punched from plastic or paper sheet.
 Thickness can be less than 1mm as long as the frames are sufficiently sturdy.
-These frames must have hole in the center with space for the sample.
+These frames should have hole in the center with enough space for the sample.
 Maximum hole size can be ~18mm diameter, preferably smaller.
 Sample needs to be mounted approximately in the center.
 Minimum sample area available for X-ray beam is 2 x 2 mm.
 Samples should be supported from sides by tape - use 3M Scotch Magic tape or equivalent, not any other.
 The 3M Scotch magic tape has very little SAXS signal and is nearly ideal material for sample mounting.
 If necessary, back the sample with the 3M Scotch Magic tape.
 In that case send "empty" = sample holder with the tape layers you have used so we can measure it and subtract the tape scattering.
 For powders, put thin layer of powder on sticky side of this 3M Scotch magic tape and cover with second layer (sticky sides together).
 This creates little envelope with powder fixed between the tapes.
 Use powder sparingly, thin layers are required - thick layers of powder samples have multiple scattering!
 Mount these tape envelopes same as solid samples in frames.

 If your samples need different mounting, talk with staff and get prior approval!!!